 Of course, as we have already read, it is unfortunate that SCI patients have an 8/10 chance of being diagnosed with osteoporosis, regardless of their bone health prior to their injury.
 We will now look at how to diagnose osteoporosis.

-It is more than likely the next step would be to have a bone mineral density (BMD) test, which is a little different to an X-ray.
+It is more than likely the next step would be to have a bone mineral density (BMD) test, which is different than a traditional X-ray.
 Because these cannot measure bone density, the BMD test is a helpful alternative.
 There are many ways to measure BMD, but the most common is DXA (dual-energy X-ray absorptiometry).
-This low radiation can detect small percentages of bone loss.
+This low radiation can detect small percentages of bone loss and helps your health care provider detect osteoporosis and predict your risk of bone fractures.

 The University of Washington studied osteoporosis in SCI patients, and collated the positive and negative factors of two kinds of treatment in osteoporosis.